hsghori/CS-Notes/parallel_programming_notes.md

 	- Starvation freedom - the property that a UE won't be forever locked out from using the resource.
 Ie if a UE wants to use a resource it will eventually be able to use the resource.
-- Transient communication - a form of communication thhat requires both parties to communicate at the same time.
+- Transient communication - a form of communication that requires both parties to communicate at the same time.
 Ex: talking on the phone, shouting from a distance, etc.
 - Persistent communication - a form of communication that allows both parties to communicate at different times.
 Ex: writing notes, raising flags, etc.
 - We can characterize concurrency with two properties
-	- Safety (correctness) - what are the symantic garuntees expressed by a locking protocol under concurrent execution.
+	- Safety (correctness) - what are the semantic guarantees expressed by a locking protocol under concurrent execution.
 	- Liveness - how can the execution of one thread by delayed by other threads
 - Locks - A lock is a "lock" or hold on a resource.
 There are a few ways a